 AP4’s remuneration policy

 According to AP4’s remuneration policy, an employee’s total remuneration consists of a fixed salary, variable salary, pension and other benefits.
-No variable salary is payable to the CEO, senior executives, the head of Risk Control and the Compliance officer.
+No variable salary is payable to the CEO, senior executives, or to the respective heads of Risk Control and

 Salary exchange/enhanced occupational pension